YesSeri/piano/README.md

 To deploy this project run

 I use gh-pages to use this in production for now.
-An dev dependency called `gh-pages` helps me deploy
+A dev dependency called `gh-pages` helps me deploy

 ```bash
   npm run deploy